aws-samples/cdk-eks-blueprints-patterns/docs/patterns/secureingresscognito.md

 ```

-To update your Kubernetes config for you new cluster, copy and run the secure-ingress-blueprint.secureingressblueprintConfigCommandD0275968 command (the second command) in your terminal.
+To update your Kubernetes config for your new cluster, copy and run the secure-ingress-blueprint.secureingressblueprintConfigCommandD0275968 command (the second command) in your terminal.

 ```
 aws eks update-kubeconfig —name secure-ingress-blueprint —region us-west-2 —role-arn arn:aws:iam::<ACCOUNT ID>:role/secure-ingress-blueprint-secureingressblueprintMas-7JD5S67SG7M0